jashaj/HippoWeblog/README.md

 See "[Run and develop with Cargo](https://wiki.onehippo.com/display/CMS7/Run+and+develop+with+Cargo)".

 ## How do I?
-See the [documentation](http://www.jasha.eu/documentation).
-This is also available in the demo content for this project.
+See the documentation in the demo setup of this project.